The $\kappa$-Strongly Proper Forcing Axiom: Introduction

 When we assume forcing axioms hold in the universe $V$, we can prove that there are objects in $V$ which exhibit ``somewhat generic properties''.
 For instance, if we assume Martin's Axiom, and $\{f_\alpha\mid\alpha<\kappa\}\subseteq\omega^\omega$ for $\kappa<2^{\aleph_0}$, then we may consider $\PP=\omega^{<\omega}$ and $D^\alpha_n=\{s\in\omega^{<\omega}\mid f_\alpha(m)<s(m)\mbox{ for some }m\in |s|,\,m>n\}$, for $\alpha<\kappa$ and $n<\omega$, as our dense open sets.
 If $G\cap D^\alpha_n\neq\varnothing$ for all $\alpha$ and $n$, then $\bigcup G=g\neq f_\alpha$ for all $\alpha$, and in fact for each $\alpha$, $g(m)>f_\alpha(m)$ holds infinitely often.
 Therefore, Martin's Axiom implies that $\mathfrak{d}$, the dominating number, equals $2^{\aleph_0}$.

-In the classical case forcing axioms are phrased around $\aleph_0$ as the main cardinal of interest.
-This means that we want to have results about $\aleph_1$ and $2^{\aleph_0}$, and that the forcing notions themselves somehow revolve around this (e.g., properness is defined with models of size $\aleph_0$).
-Recent work on extensions of classical forcing axioms such as the Proper Forcing Axioms, relative to collections of more than $\aleph_1$ dense sets, deals with subclasses of proper forcing notions, and tries to push the size of $2^{\aleph_0}$ to $\aleph_3$ or higher.
-This is difficult, since amongst these ``somewhat generic properties'' we can find, for example, closed and unbounded subsets of $\omega_2$ contradicting club guessing on $\omega_2\cap \cf(\omega)$\footnote{The existence, in $\ZFC$, of a club-sequence $\langle C_\alpha\mid\alpha<\omega_2, \cf(\alpha)=\omega\rangle$ guessing clubs of $\omega_2$---i.e., such that every club $C\subseteq\omega_2$ includes some $C_\alpha$---is a well-known result of Shelah.} or functions $\omega_2\to\{0, 1\}$ uniformizing colourings for which there is no uniformization (see \cite{Shelah:PIF}).
+In the classical case, forcing axioms are phrased around $\aleph_1$ as the main cardinal of interest.
+In this context, the forcing notions themselves somehow revolve around this (e.g., properness is defined with models of size less than $\aleph_1$, i.e., countable).
+Recent work on extensions of classical forcing axioms such as the Proper Forcing Axiom, relative to collections of more than $\aleph_1$ dense sets, deals with subclasses of proper forcing notions, and tries to push the size of $2^{\aleph_0}$ to $\aleph_3$ or higher.
+This is difficult, since amongst these ``somewhat generic properties'' we can find, for example, closed and unbounded subsets of $\omega_2$ contradicting club guessing on $\omega_2\cap \cf(\omega)$,\footnote{The existence, in $\ZFC$, of a club-sequence $\langle C_\alpha\mid\alpha<\omega_2, \cf(\alpha)=\omega\rangle$ guessing clubs of $\omega_2$---i.e., such that every club $C\subseteq\omega_2$ includes some $C_\alpha$---is a well-known result of Shelah.} or functions $\omega_2\to\{0, 1\}$ uniformising colourings for which there is no uniformisation (see \cite{Shelah:PIF}).

 Moving to higher cardinals is harder also because we lose our iteration theorems.
 Iterating c.c.c.\ forcing notions with finite support is still c.c.c., and iterating proper forcing notions with countable support is still proper.
-But moving to higher cardinals, even if we require the forcings to be very closed, might still result in unwanted cardinal collapsing (see \cite{Shelah:PIF}).
+But moving to higher cardinals, even if we require the forcings to be very closed, might result in unwanted cardinal collapsing (see \cite{Shelah:PIF}).